ucli-tools/library/docs/SETUP_GUIDE.md

 ## 🎯 Template Processing: How It Works

-Our Phase 2 system uses **Handlebars-style syntax** for configuration-driven customization:
+Our system uses **Handlebars-style syntax** for configuration-driven customization:

 ### Variables
 ```astro